processing/processing4/CONTRIBUTING.md

 ## Welcome to Processing!

 Thanks for your interest in contributing to Processing!

-Processing is a collaborative project with contributions from many volunteers.
-Our community is always looking for contributors and appreciates involvement in all forms.
-We acknowledge that not everyone has the capacity, time, or financial means to participate actively or in the same ways.
-We want to expand the meaning of the word “contributor.”
-Whether you're an experienced developer or just starting out, we value your involvement.
-Your unique perspectives, skills, and experiences enrich our community, and we encourage you to get involved in a way that works for you.
-It includes documentation, teaching, writing code, making art, writing, design, activism, organizing, curating, or anything else you might imagine.
-The [p5.js contribute page](https://p5js.org/contribute/) gives a great overview of different ways to get involved and contribute.
+Processing is free and open source.
+This means the code is public and anyone can use it, change it, and share it.
+But open source is also about the people who create and use the software.
+Processing is made by a community of artists, educators, designers, and programmers.
+Many of us are volunteers.

+We believe that anyone can be a contributor.
+You don’t need to be an expert or even write code yourself.
+We also know that not everyone has the same time, energy, or resources to spend on Processing.
+That’s okay.
+We’re glad you’re here!

+## Ways to Contribute

+We're always grateful for your help fixing bugs and implementing new features BUT You don’t have to write code to contribute to Processing!

+Here are just a few ideas on other ways to get involved:

+-   **Translation** – Help localize the software and documentation in your language.
+Many of us made our first contribution this way.
+-   **Testing** – Try out new releases (especially the betas) and [report bugs](https://github.com/processing/processing4/issues/new/choose).
+-   **Documentation** – Improve tutorials, reference pages, or even this guide!
+-   **Design** – Contribute UI design ideas or help improve user experience.
+-   **Community Support** – Answer questions on the [forum](https://discourse.processing.org/).
+-   **Education** – Create learning resources, curriculums, organize workshops, or share your teaching experiences.
+-   **Art and Projects** – Share what you’re making with Processing and use the #BuiltWithProcessing hashtag 💙
+-   **Outreach and Advocacy** – Help others discover and get excited about the project.

+> [!NOTE]
+> See the [p5.js contribute page](https://p5js.org/contribute/) for more resources about contributing.
+A lot of these guidelines also apply to Processing.

+## Contributor Recognition

 The Processing project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification, recognizing all types of contributions, not just code.
 We use the @all-contributors bot to handle adding people to the README.md file.
 You can ask the @all-contributors bot to add you in an issue or PR comment like so: